DaSh-bash/AntirrhinumSRNAse/README.md

         - Manual or computational phasing
     - Phylogeny and origin (+other species)
     - Some insights on structure and function
-3. Distribution of S-allels in the hybrid zone \
+- Distribution of S-allels in the hybrid zone
-    a.
-Frequency in the population \
+    - Frequency in the population
-    b.
-Spacial distribution: no barrier \
+    - Spacial distribution: no barrier
-    b.
-Association with phenotype? \
+    - Association with phenotype?
-    b.
-Maybe F-boxes? \
+    - Maybe F-boxes?
-4. Write the paper
+- Write the paper
-5. Publish in Nature
+- Publish in Nature